 Now one question popped up in your mind, which I believe.

 What is the definition of a smart filter?
-How can I differentiate Smart and Typical Filter?
+How can I differentiate between Smart and Typical Filter?

 Generally, the small filter is similar to the typical filter in Photoshop; the only difference is, it is “smarter.”